 Jacob Jonas The Company in COYOTE FOX WOLF DRAGONFLY BUTTERFLY BEE EAGLE RAVEN HAWK, choreography by Jacob Jonas – Photo by Josh Rose.

-The work relied almost entirely on physical abuse as its expressive vocabulary.
+The work relied almost entirely on grueling and unrelenting physical demands as its expressive vocabulary.
 Falling, slamming, and exhaustion accumulated without transformation or relief.
 In a world already saturated with images of violence, disease, and suffering, this performance offered no context beyond endurance itself.
 Light occasionally suggested escape, but the choreography never followed through.

-Jonas’s personal suffering hovered over the evening as an unspoken justification.
-Yet the work assumed that his experience eclipsed all others.
-There was little empathy for the dancers—young artists whose bodies are their livelihoods—or for an audience carrying its own private burdens.
+Jonas’ personal experience appeared to loom over the evening as an unspoken frame of reference.
+The work nonetheless suggested that this narrative took precedence over others.
+In its execution, there was a notable emotional distance in the treatment of the dancers—young artists whose bodies are their livelihoods—or for an audience carrying its own private burdens.
 Five minutes of this intensity might have communicated the point.
-Nearly two hours felt punitive.
+Nearly an entire evening felt punitive.

-Most troubling was the cost to the dancers themselves.
-This level of sustained physical abuse risks long-term injury and shortened careers.
-The body is the instrument, and here it was treated as expendable in service of spectacle.
+Most concerning as a former dancer and head of an organization that bridged dancers from career to civilian life because of injury or age, the question was, long term, what will be the cost to the dancers?
+This level of sustained jumping and landing on knees, hips and backs risks long-term impairment and shortened careers.
+The body is the instrument, and yet was treated as expendable in service of spectacle.
 Martha Graham described dance as “the hidden language of the soul,” where the body reveals inner truths beyond words.
-On this night, the bodies spoke loudly—but only of unrelenting torment.
+On this night, the bodies spoke loudly.

 Jacob Jonas The Company – Jill Wilson (center) in COYOTE FOX WOLF DRAGONFLY BUTTERFLY BEE EAGLE RAVEN HAWK, choreography by Jacob Jonas – Photo by Josh Rose.